anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Firehose is near-real-time, min 60s latency
 * Can read up to 1MB
 * All failed data, source records, transformation failures, can go to another S3 bucket
-* Spark/HCL cannot read from KDF, only from data stream #TODO

 Producers: